sheilah-ndiema/Phase-2-Final-Project/README.md

 ## Project Objectives

---Contains 2 react components
+.Contains react components.
+.Uses React hooks'
---Diffent menu categories can be added/removed dynamically i.e if a meal category is added, the category name will display automatically in the category links
+.Different menu categories can be added/removed dynamically i.e if a meal category is added, the category name will display automatically in the category buttons.
---Use a json-server to create a RESTful API for the backend
+.Use a json-server to create a RESTful API for the backend.

 ## Download and Setup

---Navigate to the project folder
+.Navigate to the project folder.
---Run npm install in your terminal.
+.Run npm install in your terminal.
---Run npm run server.
+.Run npm run server.
 This will run your backend on port 8001.
---In a new terminal, run npm start.
+.In a new terminal, run npm start.
 This will run your React app on port 3001.

 ## npm start

-Runs the app in the development mode.
+.Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000/) to view it in your browser.
+.Open [http://localhost:3000](http://localhost:3000/) to view it in your browser.

 ## npm run server

-Run this to set up the local db
+.Run this to set up the local db.

-Technologies used
+## Technologies used

-React, Json-Server
+.React, Json-Server

 ## Copyright and License

-Copyright 2022.
-Code released under the MIT license.
+Copyright 2022 Jiko Cafe' Menu Code released under the [MIT](https://github.com/sheilah-ndiema/Phase-2-Final-Project/blob/master/License) license.